elliedori/triptyk/README.md

   * Refine search to only accept locations
   * Refine API query algorithms to get more precise content
   * Update styling to use color blocking for each section of content

-## Technologies used

-  Triptyk was built on a Sinatra backend, with HTML, CSS, and JQuery on the frontend.